NJ Milky Way Photography, East Point Lighthouse

 3. Use a tripod – Night photography requires long exposures, so a tripod is essential for keeping your camera still and ensuring sharp images.

 4. Set your camera to manual mode – This will give you complete control over your camera’s settings and allow you to experiment to find the perfect exposure for the conditions.
-See below for complete details.
+See below for full details.

 East Point Lighthouse is located in Heislerville, Cumberland County, New Jersey.
 It’s west of Cape May and Avalon, other Milky Way photography hot spots.
 From the north, take Route 55 south to Exit 28A.
 From the south, take Route 47 north to Exit 16B.
 Once you’re on Route 49, follow the signs for the Lighthouse.
 The drive takes about an hour and a half from Philadelphia.